shawnkuo-ghw/hw-ds1/README.md

 # ds_assignments
-Repository of MCS Data Structures 1 Assignments
+Repository for assignments of MCS Data Structures 1, 2025 Spring.